better-internet/radworks-docs/docs/understanding-radicle/glossary.md

 ## seed node
-An always-on node that automatically tracks discovered projects and serves data to their connected peers (see join), thereby increasing the availability of these projects on the network.
+An always-on node that automatically tracks discovered projects and serves data to their connected peers, thereby increasing the availability of these projects on the network.
 More on the [role and impacts of seeds][rl].

 ## upstream